steemit/smt-whitepaper/smt-manual/manual.md

 R are specified respectively in the `min_unit_ratio` and `max_unit_ratio` fields of `smt_generation_policy`.

-The maximum number of token units that can be created in the TGE is limited to `max_token_units_generated`, a parameter which is set by the TGE creator.
-(More tokens can be created after the token has launched, but this later creation is called *inflation* and is not considered to be part of the TGE.)
+The maximum number of token units that can be created in the ITO is limited to `max_token_units_generated`, a parameter which is set by the ITO creator.
+(More tokens can be created after the token has launched, but this later creation is called *inflation* and is not considered to be part of the ITO.)

 The unit ratio is set to the largest integer that would not result in exceeding `max_token_units_generated` for the number